EPIC Team

 Research Associate

-Tom Swiderski is a quantitative researcher with a Ph.D. in Public Policy.
-His research primarily examines the impact of education policies and programs on student transitions to college and career.
+Tom Swiderski is a Research Associate with a PhD in Public Policy.
+His research primarily examines the impact of education systems, policies, and programs on student transitions to college and career.